 I can’t really help you (FernandaP) since i’m living in France and temperature rarely goes under -10°c where I live, but I’m really sensitive to cold so I usually wear a wool coat and boots with big socks and then I can feel warm…

 Most of your body heat escapes through your head.
 Of course jackets are important too, but hats are a big deal.
-Try to find something made of wool, or a wool blend.posted about 4 years ago
+Try to find something made of wool, or a wool blend.posted over 4 years ago

 Then don’t buy a bunch of huge coats.
 Rather, buy one cheap thick one.
 Perhaps even a wool pea coat, which is timeless.
 Then layer with cardigans and sweaters that you can use back home.
 Also, scarves of course.
 I have tons of silk scarves that work well in both summer and winter.
 (I live in northern Ohio.)
 You can buy warm socks rather cheap at many stores and of course a good pair of boots.
 Suede may not be the best, considering it ruins in snow.
 Also, hats and warm gloves.

 Sometimes you will have to sacrifice fashion for warmth.
 Usually when it gets its coldest, it is very dry out, not wet or snowing.
 When it gets down to -30F (-35C!) and its dry, I break out the Uggs as well as thick socks and I don’t care.
 I only own skinny jean, so I would wear my loosest pair with two pairs of leggings underneath.
 As for the top, lots of light layers are the best.
-A tank top, shirt, cardigan, and wool pea coat are plently warm. a thick scarf, headband/hat, and mittens are essential too.posted about 4 years ago
+A tank top, shirt, cardigan, and wool pea coat are plently warm. a thick scarf, headband/hat, and mittens are essential too.posted over 4 years ago

 when you are talking about -30c or more, u have one of two choices, warmth or style. i have not found both (unless you’re talking about layering to crazzy levels and i hate going to that extreme or you can afford the price tag)